x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 Mail data is currently migrated using the IMAP protocol.
 For mail data there is a throughput limitation, enforced by G Suite, of 2 GB per mailbox per day.
 When you reach your 2 GB limit for the day, your migration will pause, but it will automatically continue the next day.
 Migrations resume once there is capacity to migrate more data, until the 2 GB per day limit is reached again.

 > [!NOTE]
 > The largest single email message that can be migrated is based on the transport configuration for your configuration.
 The default limit is 35 MB.
-To increase this limit, see [Office 365 no supports larger email messages](https://www.microsoft.com/microsoft-365/blog/2015/04/15/office-365-now-supports-larger-email-messages-up-to-150-mb/).
+To increase this limit, see [Office 365 now supports larger email messages](https://www.microsoft.com/microsoft-365/blog/2015/04/15/office-365-now-supports-larger-email-messages-up-to-150-mb/).

 Contacts and calendar information is migrated via a different protocol.
 For this reason, throughput limitations for contacts and calendars completely depend on the quota restrictions for your tenant's service account on the Google G Suite side.